New iPad Pro 2021 release date, price, specs, news and what you need to know

 iPad Pro 2021 accessories

-Apple hasn't revealed any new accessories for the iPad Pro 2021, and instead it will be using similar accessories that we've seen on previous products like the Magic Keyboard or the Apple Pencil.
+Apple hasn't revealed any new accessories for the iPad Pro 2021, and instead it will be using similar accessories to what we've seen on previous products like the Magic Keyboard and the Apple Pencil - though the keyboard will be available in a new white color.

-There will be specific versions of most accessories for the iPad Pro 2021 in either sizes.
+Most accessories for the iPad Pro 2021 will be available in sizes to suit either size model.